 There is an abundance of packages to help you accomplish whatever task that you need to do within Laravel, we could never put them all together, however, a few other useful ones to mention in here are:

-In conclusion, you’ll almost always find a package which solves the problem which you’re looking for inside Laravel.
+In conclusion, you’ll almost always find a package that solves the problem which you’re looking for inside Laravel.
 Therefore, it’s extremely useful to do some research before starting to write code because someone most likely has already attempted to solve the problem which you’re trying to accomplish.
-We hope to have covered most essential packages however if we have missed any, feel free to let us know in the comments!
+We hope to have covered the most essential packages however if we have missed any, feel free to let us know in the comments!